 - First, his doctor suggested dehydration as the source.
 So he hydrated up.
 But it wasn’t the problem.

 - Second, he went in for an MRI of his head and neck.
 Nothing wrong.

 There wasn’t anything that appeared to be life-threatening, which was great news.
 But not the news Mark necessarily needed at the time.

 - Next, he made the rounds to Ear, Nose, and Throat (ENT) doctors.
 The ENTs ruled out some other possible causes, but couldn’t pin down his problem.

 - Then, a Neurologist immediately concluded that it was entirely stress-related, and what he really needed was to see a Psychiatrist (and also take some Klonopin).

-The Klonopin was a disaster of symptoms, so he got off those quickly.
+Truthfully, the Klonopin brought a disaster of symptoms.
+So he got off those quickly.

 Then he got his first bit of concrete results.

 - Mark visited a doctor with experience in treating dizziness-related issues.
 They ran through the full battery of tests that are used for these types of issues.
 Unfortunately, it was now the second week of June and he had to head to LA to start shooting Shark Tank in a couple of days.
 That doctor suggested Valium.